Cougar: Social spacing and interactions

+During an 8-year-long study in a modified landscape in southeastern Brazil, male cougars were primarily nocturnal, but females were active at night and day.
+Cougars were diurnal in the Brazilian Pantanal, but crepuscular and nocturnal in protected areas in the Cerrado, Caatinga and ecotone biomes.
+Cougars in the Atlantic Forest were active throughout the day but displayed peak activity during early mornings in protected areas and crepuscular and nocturnal activity in less protected areas.
+In central Argentina, cougars were active day and night in protected areas but were active immediately after sunset and before sunrise outside protected areas.
+Cougars displayed a foremost crepuscular and nocturnal activity pattern in a ranching area in southern Argentina.

 Home range sizes and overall cougar abundance depend on terrain, vegetation, and prey abundance.
 Research suggests a lower limit of 25 km2 and upper limit of 1300 km2 of home range for males.
 Large male home ranges of 150 to 1000 km2 with female ranges half that size.
-One female adjacent to the San Andres Mountains was found with a large range of 215 km2, necessitated by poor prey abundance.
+One female adjacent to the San Andres Mountains was found with a big range of 215 km2, necessitated by poor prey abundance.
 Research has shown cougar abundances from 0.5 animals to as many as seven per 100 km2.

-Male home ranges include or overlap with those of females but, at least where studied, not with those of other males.
-Home ranges of females overlap slightly.
+Male home ranges include or overlap with females but, at least where studied, not with those of other males.
+The home ranges of females overlap slightly.
 Males create scrapes composed of leaves and duff with their hind feet, and mark them with urine and sometimes feces.
 When males encounter each other, they vocalize and may engage in violent conflict if neither backs down.

 Cougars communicate with various vocalizations.
 Aggressive sounds include growls, spits, snarls and hisses.
-During the mating season, estrus females produce caterwauls or yowls to attract mates and males respond with similar vocals.
-Mothers and offspring keep in contact with whistles, chirps and mews.
+During the mating season, estrus females produce caterwauls or yowls to attract mates, and males respond with similar vocals.
+Mothers and offspring keep in contact with whistles, chirps, and mews.